The Directors present the THIRTY SEVENTH ANNUAL REPORT with the auditedfinancial statements of the Company for the financial year ended March 31 2021.

 The Company has not made any loans guarantees or investments during the year underreview pursuant to the provisions of Section 186 of the Companies Act 2013.

 25. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY:

-There are no significant and material orders during the financial year ended March312017 passed by the regulators or courts or tribunals impacting the going concern statusand Companys operations.
+There are no significant and material orders during the financial year ended March 312021 passed by the regulators or courts or tribunals impacting the going concern statusand Companys operations.

-28. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE
+28. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE:

-The Management Discussion and Analysis Report and Corporate Governance Report pursuantto SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 are annexedand form part of the Directors Report.
+The Management Discussion and Analysis Report and Corporate Governance Report pursuantto SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 are annexedand form part of the Annual Report.

-The Head - Legal the Company Secretary and Chief Financial Officer of the Companymonitor the legal compliance reporting process and advise the Company on compliance issueswith respect to the laws of various jurisdictions in which the Company has its businessactivities.
+The Head Legal the Company Secretary and Chief Financial Of cer of the Companymonitor the legal compliance reporting process and advise the Company on compliance issueswith respect to the laws of various jurisdictions in which the Company has its businessactivities.

-The Company has a practice of obtaining quarterly compliance certificates from various functional heads for compliancewith laws applicable to the respective function.
-A consolidated report on compliance withapplicable laws is presented to the Board everyquarter.
+The Company has a compliance management tool to review and monitor compliances withlaws applicable to the respective function.
+Additionally the Company has a practice ofobtaining quarterly compliance certificates from various functional heads for compliancewith laws applicable to the respective function.
+A consolidated report on compliance withapplicable laws is presented to the Board every quarter for review.
 To take care of thecontinuously evolving compliance scenario the Company is constantly striving tostrengthen the compliance reporting framework.

 Pursuant to provisions of Section 134(3)(c) and Section 134(5) of the Companies Act2013 your Directors make the following statements:

-(b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company as on March 312017 and of the profit forthe year April 12016 to March 312017;
+b) The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as on March 31 2021 and of the profitfor the year April 1 2020 to March 31 2021;

 | ||Honeywell Automation India Limited |